From the Aravallis to the Himalayas: Why India needs its ESG law now - BusinessToday

 The mountains and ridges are warning us.
 Each landslide, flooded street, and vanishing ridge epitomises governance failure.
 We can either react tragedy by tragedy or legislate the resilience and adaptation required.
 The choice is not between development and India’s green story but between organic growth and compounding liabilities and risks.
 India, therefore, must choose progress and order by enacting a contemporary ESG Law so that businesses can thrive, landscapes can persist, and communities can prosper.

-(Views are personal; Dr. Shardul S. Shroff is the Founder and Executive Chairman of law firm Shardul Amarchand Mangaldas & Co, while Ramisha Jain is Counsel at ESG Advisory Services)
+(Views are personal; Dr. Shardul S. Shroff is the Founder & Executive Chairman, and Ramisha Jain is Senior Associate of law firm Shardul Amarchand Mangaldas & Co)